 I Can Has Style.

-If my grandma can and always will has style, I can has style.
+If Jennifer Lawrence can has style, I can definitely has style.